 - Signature of the original author, or at least the publisher, and the person who is making the cover.

 - Harry Fox Agency

 - Other services

 - Permission of the publisher of the original author (official signed document)

 *Extra information about the MLC

-The Mechanical Licensing Collective (MLC) is a nonprofit organization created to administer blanket mechanical licences to eligible DSPs in the U.S., and to pay the resulting royalties to songwriters, composers, lyricists, and publishers.
+The Mechanical Licensing Collective (MLC) is a nonprofit organisation created to administer blanket mechanical licences to eligible DSPs in the U.S., and to pay the resulting royalties to songwriters, composers, lyricists, and publishers.

 It is having a major effect on the way that covers are managed by all agents in the industry since this system allows DSPs to easily license musical works’ reproduction and distribution rights through a more transparent system, making them liable for the licensing process.

-Unfortunately, it exclusively operates on the commercialization DSPs make of any given cover in the US territory only, as long as the appropriate authors are correctly listed by the MLC.
+Unfortunately, it exclusively operates on the commercialisation DSPs make of any given cover in the US territory only, as long as the appropriate authors are correctly listed by the MLC.